Olympic symbols: Rings

-On Android WhatsApp's emoji keyboard included the symbol at the end of the sports section.
-However, on iOS WhatsApp doesn't have an emoji keyboard so users had to copy and paste the emoji sequence.

 Different types of flags

-The Olympic flag was created by Pierre de Coubertin in 1913.
+Pierre de Coubertin created the Olympic flag in 1913.

 Specific flags used

 There are specific Olympic flags that are displayed by cities that will be hosting the next Olympic games.
-During each Olympic closing ceremony in what is traditionally known as the Antwerp Ceremony, the flag is passed from the mayor of one host city to the next host, where it will then be taken to the new host and displayed at city hall.
-These flags should not be confused with the larger Olympic flags designed and created specifically for each games, which are flown over the host stadium and then retired.
-Because there is no specific flag for this purpose, the flags flown over the stadiums generally have subtle differences, including minor color variations, and, more noticeably, the presence (or lack) of white outlines around each ring.
+During each Olympic closing ceremony, in what is traditionally known as the Antwerp or Oslo Ceremony, the flag is passed from the mayor of one host city to the next host, where it will then be taken to the new host city and displayed at its city hall.
+These special flags should not be confused with the larger Olympic flags manufactured specifically for each Games, which are flown over the stadium during the duration of the Games and then retired.
+As there is no specific flag for this purpose, the flags flown over the stadiums generally have subtle differences.
+This includes minor colour variations, and more noticeably the presence (or lack) of white outlines around each ring.